Level 4 IQA Course Overview

-If you do not have access to assessors then you might want to do the theory only unit 1 Level 4 Award in Understanding the Principles and Practices of IQA course.
+If you do not have access to assessors then you should do the theory only unit 1 Level 4 Award in Understanding the Principles and Practices of IQA course.

 If you are a head of centre, quality nominee and have access to a team of internal verifiers then you can also do the Lead IQA course also known as the Level 4 Certificate in Leading Internal Quality Assurance.

 Our online IQA course is available for all candidates who fulfil the following criteria:

 Core skills: There are no formal entry requirements for this training course however candidate must have reading and writing skills in order to complete the course

 Access to Internet using a laptop / pc / tablet using up to date Windows, Android or Apple operating systems.

 You will need two assessors whose work you can sample.